 Here’s how I pictured this going in my head: Remove sink, pick up granite that would inevitably crack around the sink hole (the other pieces did too, no matter what we did to try and keep them flat and together), remove granite one piece at a time, modify counter, install new sink (which, incidentally, weighs 150+ pounds), hook up plumbing, done!

-I figured I could get as far as moving the new sink into place by myself, lure my dude over with some bourbon, have him help me get the sink in place, and all would be well.
+I figured I could get as far as moving the new sink into place by myself, lure a friend or two over with the promise of some cold beers to help me get the sink in place, and all would be well.
 (Again… ha.)